rehierl/node-tree-outliner/1-0-mathematics/1-1-element.md

 clarification

 * an element can not hold multiple values at the same time
-* different elements are needed to store different values
+* different elements are needed to hold different values
-* different elements may hold the same value
+* different elements may however hold the same value